 LSU confirms tennis coach Chris Brandi under investigation

-LSU Tennis co-head coach Chris Brandi has been place on leave from his job and us currently under University investigation for undisclosed reasons.
+LSU Tennis co-head coach Chris Brandi has been placed on leave from his job and us currently under University investigation for undisclosed reasons.

 Brandi is the co-head coach with his father Andy Brandi and the pair came over to LSU from Florida at the start of the 2017 season.